 There’s nothing worse than your dream space becoming a nightmare after you move in.
 That’s why you need to ask all the right questions before you make your decision.
-As a foreigner, it’s very easy to miss asking important rental questions simply because they wouldn’t apply in your home country.
-And sometimes your prospective landlord simply may not mention things that could prevent landlord-tenant disputes later on.
+As a foreigner, it’s very easy to miss asking important rental questions simply because they wouldn’t necessarily apply in your home country.
+And sometimes your prospective landlord simply may omit things that could prevent landlord-tenant disputes later on.
 However, asking the following questions can help you avoid any ugly surprises down the line.

 Do you have a contract/lease for me to sign?

 A rental contract can be great protection against apartment rental fraud and it just makes sure all parties are on the same page.
-Although, depending on where you are in Africa, a landlord can be pretty relaxed about providing a lease.
+Although, depending on where you are in Africa, a landlord might be pretty relaxed about providing a lease.